district10/blog/_posts/post-0001-pandoc-readme.md

 `--track-changes=accept`|`reject`|`all`

-:   Specifies what to do with insertions and deletions produced by the MS
+:   Specifies what to do with insertions, deletions, and comments
-    Word "Track Changes" feature.  `accept` (the default), inserts all insertions, and ignores all deletions. `reject` inserts all deletions and ignores insertions. `all` puts in both insertions and deletions, wrapped in spans with `insertion` and `deletion` classes, respectively.
+    produced by the MS Word "Track Changes" feature.  `accept` (the default), inserts all insertions, and ignores all deletions. `reject` inserts all deletions and ignores insertions.
+Both `accept` and `reject` ignore comments. `all` puts in insertions, deletions, and comments, wrapped in spans with `insertion`, `deletion`, `comment-start`, and `comment-end`
+    classes, respectively.
 The author and time of change is included. `all` is useful for scripting: only accepting changes from a certain reviewer, say, or before a certain date.
 This